 They are also one of the cheapest e cigarettes and offer excellent value for money.

 Pod system vapes, otherwise known as pod vapes or pod mods, are small, simple to use devices featuring a battery and either refillable or pre-filled pods.
 These devices are one of the newest generations of e-cigarettes and are quickly becoming very popular, particularly amongst those first making the switch to vaping.
 This is due to their convenience, satisfaction, low cost and ease of use.

-Vape pens are usually 'all-in-one' style refillable devices, featuring a tank and battery.
-They are pen shaped (hence the name) and usually fairly small and compact.
-These devices are designed to be used with e liquid and therefore offer more flavour choice than cigalikes or pre-filled pod systems.
-Vape pens are usually activated by a button, rather than automatically on inhale, and sometimes have other features such as airflow adjustment and different wattage settings.
-These devices are often in the low to mid price range.
+Vape pens are 'all-in-one' style refillable devices, featuring a tank and battery.
+They are small, compact pen shaped devices.
+These e-cigarettes are designed to be used with e liquid and therefore offer more flavour options than cigalikes or pre-filled pod systems.
+Vape pens are often activated with a button and sometimes have other features such as airflow adjustment and different wattage settings.

 Box Kits, or 'box mods' are, you guessed it, box shaped!
-The battery and technical components of the device are contained within a box shaped casing, with a removable tank that attaches to the top.
-Most box starter kits come with a tank, but you can also buy just the battery section for some of these devices; in this instance they are often referred to as 'box mods'.
-There are simple, beginner friendly box kits that just have a few features, as well as more complicated models with many customisable features.
-These devices are usually in the mid to high price range, depending on the features and specification.
+The battery and technical components are contained within a box shaped casing.
+Most box vape starter kits include a removeable tank, but you can also buy just the battery section for some of these devices; usually referred to as 'box mods'.
+There are simple, beginner-friendly box kits available, as well as more sophisticated models with customisable settings.

 All of the above devices will be suited to at least one specific 'vaping style', outlined briefly below.
 It's worth familiarising yourself with these terms and what they mean so that you can choose the type of device that's best suited to you.